adityakhr/adityakhr/README.md

 <!--
 **adityakhr/adityakhr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get yo:
+Here are some ideas to get yo
-- 🔭 I’m currently workin
 - 🌱 I’m currently learn
 - 👯 I’m looking to
 - 🤔 I’m looking for help wit\